-Then, how we should consider the potential adverse effects on financial institutions and the financial system of substantial rise in interest rates?
-When we look at the size of bond portfolios held by the banking sector at the time from flow of funds statistics (Chart 9, upper row), in the late 1980s the share of government bonds to total assets had been a little less than 8 percent, slightly higher than the present 6 percent.
+Then, how we should consider the potential adverse effects on financial institutions and the financial system of a substantial rise in interest rates?
+When we look at the size of bond portfolios held by the banking sector at the time from flow of funds statistics (Figure 9, upper panel), in the late 1980s the share of government bonds to total assets had been a little less than 8 percent, slightly higher than the present 6 percent.
 If we include bonds other than government bonds such as corporate bonds, the figure was 14-16 percent compared with the present 12-13 percent.
-While the average duration of such bond portfolios is unknown, bearing in mind that the issuance of government bonds in the late 1980s had dominantly been long-term ones as shown in the bottom row of Chart 9, it is highly likely that duration was longer than the recent average of about five to six years.
+While the average duration of such bond portfolios is unknown, bearing in mind that the issuance of government bonds in the late 1980s had predominantly been long-term ones as shown in the bottom panel of Figure 9, it is highly likely that the duration was longer than the recent average of about five to six years.